 New Mexico is home to two major species of jackrabbits and three cottontail species.
-The black-tailed jackrabbit (Lepus californicus) occurs throughout the state, except in the northeast quarter where the white-tailed jackrabbit (Lepus townsendi) is found.
-The desert cottontail (Sylvilagus auduboni) occurs throughout the state, while the mountain cottontail (Sylvilagus nuttalli) occurs primarily in northern New Mexico.
+The black-tailed jackrabbit (Lepus californicus) occurs throughout the state, except in the northeast quarter where the white-tailed jackrabbit (Lepus townsendii) is found.
+The desert cottontail (Sylvilagus audubonii) occurs throughout the state, while the mountain cottontail (Sylvilagus nuttallii) occurs primarily in northern New Mexico.
 Eastern cottontails (Sylvilagus floridanus) inhabit most of the state, with the exception of the northwestern quarter.

 The eastern cottontail is 14 to 17 inches in length and weighs between 2 and 4 pounds.
 The brownish or grayish ears are 2.5 to 3 inches long.
-The tail is cottony white (figure.
-2).
+The tail is cottony white (Figure 2).
 The desert cottontail is smaller (12 to 15 inches in length) and has longer ears (3 to 4 inches long).
 The body is pale gray washed with yellow.
 The mountain cottontail is similar to the eastern cottontail, but somewhat paler.
-The mountain cottontail also has shorter ears (2.5 to 2.6 inches long) compared with the desert cottontail.
+The mountain cottontail also has shorter ears (about 2.5 inches long) compared to the desert cottontail.

 Both the white-tailed and black-tailed jackrabbits prefer semi-open, grassy or sagebrush plains and sparsely vegetated deserts.